anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 **Test Methodology**
 - Verification and validation tests to make sure that the Kubernetes services have been deployed and configured correctly
-- Manifest Verifications (Termed Compliance by CVC) will ensure the infrastructure is compliant, and delivered for testing, with hardware and software profile specifications defined by the RM and RA2
+- Manifest Verification and Validation (Termed Compliance by CVC) will ensure the infrastructure is compliant, and delivered for testing, with hardware and software profile specifications defined by the RM and RA2
 - Candidate CNF Validation will ensure interoperablity of CNF behaviour on the Kubernetes infrastructure.
 Testing ensures CNFs can be spun up, modified, or removed, on the target infrastructure (aka Interoperability).

 <a name="1.1.1"></a>